 Clearly, the Seaboard GRAND has been recognized for its abilities and potential to propel the music industry forward, as well as any other industries that could harness its groundbreaking technology.
 While the keyboard may be financially out of reach for some, the sounds it can create, once also out of reach, might be just enough to make the investment worth it.

-The post How the Intuitive Seaboard GRAND Keyboard Revolutionizes Music Creation appeared first on SoundCTRL.
+The post How the Intuitive Seaboard GRAND Keyboard Revolutionizes Music Creation appeared first on SoundCtrl.

 ]]>